 - Intellectual property, such as music, software, books.

 Local wholesale egg price is around 5 RMB/500g.
 A medium sized egg is around 50 g, or about 0.5 RMB/pc (about 8 cents/pc).
 Let’s disregard the widely quoted figure of 4x profit and use a conservative 2x profit, a dismal return for a slammer-worthy offense.
 That puts us at 4 cents wholesale, or about 3.5 cents ex-factory, per PIDOOMA estimate method.
-For a fair comparison, let’s look at prices of some similarly made components, at container-load export quantities, which should be even cheaper than wholesale.
-An artificially made egg should be about the price of a jelly (which is what it is) plus a cheap shell, like a ping pong ball.
+For a rough comparison, let’s look at prices of some similarly made components, at container-load export quantities, which should be far cheaper than wholesale.
+An artificially made egg should be close to the price of a jelly (which is what it is) plus a cheap shell, which is like a ping pong ball.
 A 16.5g jelly candy (5 ton minimum) costs at least 5 cents, and a hollow ball (10k minimum) costs at least 6 cents.
 This does not take into account the fact that one has to be encased in the other, seamlessly.
 Even if you take away the jelly packaging and flavoring costs, things do not look good.
-These prices are for factory level mass production; smaller operations likely lack the production efficiencies and raw material pricing advantages.
+The component material price alone (11 cents) already exceeds the wholesale price (8 cents).
+Keep in mind, these prices are for factory level mass production; smaller operations likely lack the production efficiencies and raw material pricing advantages.

 Technical problems notwithstanding, a simple look at the cost could have exposed the myth.
 However I had blindly accepted it as fact without examination, since it seemed to fit the narrative perfectly.
 I had wanted it to be true, and that was enough to obscure the warning flags.
 It is an example of how powerful our own biases can be, and despite wishful thinking, a humbling reminder of my own credulity.